-“Mallarmix” is a group of 20 video animations that mixes Artificial Intelligence and poems of Stéphane Mallarmé.
+“Mallarmix” is a group of 20 video animations that mix Artificial Intelligence and poems of Stéphane Mallarmé.

-Instead of glorifying the latest technological achievements, my goal was to test the semantic and symbolic limitations of a computer system, with the following questions: can Artificial Intelligence generate poetry?
-Is a computer capable of signifying reality on a symbolic level, with its own, poetical language?
+My goal was to test a computer’s system semantic and symbolic limitations with the following questions: can Artificial Intelligence generate poetry?
+Is a computer capable of signifying reality on a symbolic level with its poetic language?
 What are the political implications of such issues?